Environmental Health Officer, Jack Heagney.

 “You never know what you’re going to come across or what situations you’ll find yourself in” he says.

-If you would like to find out more about the role of an Environmental Health Officer see our Food Safety page.
+If you would like to find out more about the role of an Environmental Health Officer see: Selling food.